 *The Philadelphia Hilldale baseball team is celebrated on this date in 1916.

 The Hilldale Athletic Club (informally known as Darby Daisies) was a Negro Baseball League team based in Darby, Pennsylvania, west of Philadelphia.
-Established as a boys’ team in 1910, the Hilldale’s were developed by their early manager, then owner Ed Bolden founded the team in 1910 as an amateur athletic club for local young men.
-Devere Thompson was the first manager but Bolden took over as manager himself before the end of the first season.
+Established as a boys’ team in 1910, their early manager developed the Hilldale’s, then owner Ed Bolden, who founded the team in 1910 as an amateur athletic club for local young men.
+Devere Thompson was the first manager, but Bolden took over as manager himself before the end of the first season.

-The club incorporated as Hilldale Baseball and Exhibition Company and began to hire some established players.
+The club was incorporated as Hilldale Baseball and Exhibition Company and began to hire some established players.
 Spot Poles and Bill Pettus led the 1917 team to a 23-15-1 record.
-Hilldale and the Atlantic City Bacharach Giants played as eastern "Associates" of the western Negro National League in 1920 and 1921.
-In the latter season they held a four-game series in September with the winner to face the NNL champion Chicago American Giants.
-After both teams won two games, the American Giants traveled east to play one series each.
+Hilldale and the Atlantic City Bacharach Giants played as eastern "Associates" of the Western Negro National League in 1920 and 1921.
+In the latter season, they held a four-game series in September, with the winner to face the NNL champion Chicago American Giants.
+After winning two games, the American Giants traveled east to play one series each.
 Chicago defeated the Bacharach Giants 2-1-1, but Hilldale beat Chicago 3-2-1.

 Hilldale was a charter member of the Eastern Colored League in 1923 and won the first-place pennants in 1923, 1924, and 1925.
-They lost the inaugural, 1924 Colored World Series to the Kansas City Monarchs five games to four (with one tie).
-Next season they won a rematch with the Monarchs five games to one.
+They lost the inaugural 1924 Colored World Series to the Kansas City Monarchs five games to four (with one tie).
+Next season, they won a rematch with the Monarchs five games to one.
 The 1925 club featured star catcher and cleanup hitter Biz Mackey, third baseman Judy Johnson, and outfielder Clint Thomas.
 Left-handed ace Nip Winters and spitball ace Phil Cockrell led player-manager Frank Warfield's pitching staff.
 Hilldale dropped to third in 1926 and fifth in 1927.
-Frustrated by the league's lack of organization, Bolden withdrew his club from the ECL prior to the 1928 season.
+Frustrated by the league's lack of organization, Bolden withdrew his club from the ECL before the 1928 season.